 List All Available Services And Respective Status

 The following commands can be used to check the status of every service running on your Linux server or desktop.
-This will work for both Debian/Ubuntu based distributions as-well as RHEL/CentOS/Fedora based distributions.
+This will work for both Debian or Ubuntu based distros as-well as Red Hat, CentOS, and Fedora based distros.

 sudo service --status-all # This will list all services sudo service --status-all | grep <service name> # This will look for a specific service

 Check Status Of Specific Service

 If you need more information on the status of a specific service, you can use the following command.
 Again this will work for both Debian or Ubuntu based distributions as-well as Red Hat, CentOS, and Fedora based distributions.
 The information that you recieve will vary from service to service, however you will usually get PID/s (process IDs) and at-least some other useful information related to that specific service.
-I have included an example below as-well so you can see what kind of information the status argument provides.
+I have included an example below as-well so you can see what kind of information the service status command can provide.

-sudo service <service name> status OR # The below command will work on Ubuntu/Debian but not on RHEL 7/CentOS 7 sudo /etc/init.d/<service name> status
+sudo service <service name> status OR # The below command will work on Ubuntu/Debian but not on Red Hat 7/CentOS 7 sudo /etc/init.d/<service name> status

 ~# systemctl status apache2 ● apache2.service - LSB: Apache2 web server Loaded: loaded (/etc/init.d/apache2; bad; vendor preset: enabled) Drop-In: /lib/systemd/system/apache2.service.d └─apache2-systemd.conf Active: active (running) since Fri 2017-09-08 04:35:27 UTC; 1 day 18h ago Docs: man:systemd-sysv-generator(8) Process: 1585 ExecStart=/etc/init.d/apache2 start (code=exited, status=0/SUCCE Tasks: 11 Memory: 183.5M CPU: 8min 36.160s CGroup: /system.slice/apache2.service ├─ 1724 /usr/sbin/apache2 -k start ├─15654 /usr/sbin/apache2 -k start ├─15734 /usr/sbin/apache2 -k start ├─15746 /usr/sbin/apache2 -k start ├─15771 /usr/sbin/apache2 -k start ├─15841 /usr/sbin/apache2 -k start ├─15882 /usr/sbin/apache2 -k start ├─15883 /usr/sbin/apache2 -k start ├─15918 /usr/sbin/apache2 -k start ├─16330 /usr/sbin/apache2 -k start └─16904 /usr/sbin/apache2 -k start